-As if it were coordinated to emphasize the point, just as State Rep. David Bowen told 40 community members and a half-dozen journalists, “We want people to actually respect traffic laws because it’s important for the safety of everyone,” a green SUV came speeding past a stop sign and through the intersection of 12th and Concordia streets behind him.
+As if it were coordinated to emphasize the point, just as State Rep. David Bowen told 40 community members and a half-dozen journalists, “We want people to actually respect traffic laws because it’s important for the safety of everyone,” a green SUV came speeding past a stop sign and through the intersection of 12th Street and Concordia Avenue behind him.

 As four police officers among the crowd sped off in an unmarked car and a pair of motorcycles, Bowen continued:

 “We are not respecting traffic laws,” he said.
 “We have to stop at stop signs.”

 Bowen, other elected officials and community residents gathered at the intersection Wednesday in response to the death of Joseph N. Blunt, 16, who was thrown from the hood of a moving vehicle at the same intersection the day before, to make a plea to the public to drive with care and hold each other accountable.